Celebrating the oldest 10K race tradition in Kentucky

 In 1981, the Athletics Congress and The Road Runners Club of America certified the race course for the first time.

-In 1991, the Fun Run was added to the Bluegrass 10,000.
+In 1991, the Fun Run was added to the Bluegrass 10,000, making it a multi-race event.